Realizable Standard Young Tableaux: Staircase Tableaux

 We now want to lower bound the number of new regions formed by such a choice of $(x_{n+1},y_{n+1})$.
-Given such a choice, consider the line arrangement $\calA_{n+1}$ and the set of intersection points $I_{n+1}$.
-It is a standard results in the theory of line arrangements that the number of new regions is at least the number of new intersection points, i.e.,
+Given such a choice, consider the line arrangement $\calA_{n+1}$ and the set of intersection points $I_{n+1}$, and let $r(\mathcal{A}_{n})$ denote the number of regions of the $\mathcal{A}_{n}$.
+It is a standard result in the theory of line arrangements (See for example the proof of Theorem $8.4$ in \cite{CompGeoTextbook}) that the number of new regions is at least the number of new intersection points, since segments of the new line incident to the new intersection point must subdivide existing regions.
+That is, we have

 By our restriction on the choice of $(x_{n+1},y_{n+1})$, we know that the intersection point between a line in $L(x_{n+1},y_{n+1})$ and each non-parallel line in $\calA_n$, of which there are $\left(\binom{n}{2} - 1\right)(n-1)$, does not lie in $I_n$.
 Moreover, all these intersection points are distinct since the lines in $L(x_{n+1},y_{n+1})$ all pass through $(x_{n+1},y_{n+1})$, and hence cannot intersect elsewhere.
 Thus, we have